 - Try a different browser

 - Reinstall AdBlock Plus

 - Remove Fanboy’s Social Blocking List

 1. Try a different browser

-If you keep getting the Subscription storage is full message in Microsoft Edge, perhaps the problem is related to your browser.
+If you keep getting errors when trying to activate or manage different AdBlock subscriptions, perhaps the problem is related to your browser.

 Even if this comes as a temporary workaround, many users have decided to quit fixing the problem with Edge.

-Note: If the problem is present in Opera as well, then the issue is related to the extension.
-Your option is to wait for the developer to fix it or keep on applying the below tips.
+⚠️ If the problem is present in Opera as well, then the issue is most likely related to the extension.

 - Open Microsoft Edge.